PhoneSwitchBoard/Switchboard-Website/about.md

 bodyClass: page-about
 ---

-# Switchboard Cloud Phone System
+# Switchboard Cloud™ Phone System

 > A Phone System to manage call queues for customer service in your company and keep audio records of all your business calls.